-As of September 30, 2020, we employed 3,393 full-time and 879 part-time (less than 30 hours per week) Crew members, including a total of 356 Crew members at our home office and our bulk food repackaging facility and distribution center.
+As of September 30, 2023, we employed 3,235 full-time and 938 part-time (less than 30 hours per week) Crew members, including a total of 373 Crew members at our home office and our bulk food repackaging facility and distribution center.
 None of our Crew members are subject to a collective bargaining agreement.
 We believe we have good relations with our Crew members.
 We have an established set of standard operating procedures to manage our human capital management function, including hiring and human resource policies, training practices and operational instruction manuals.
 This allows each store to operate with strict accountability and still maintain independence to respond to its unique circumstances.

 Culture and Engagement.
 Our Company strives to empower healthier communities by cultivating a culture focused on our core values, including caring for our customers and Crew members, having fun at work, inclusivity, working with passion, and being authentic.
-Our leadership reinforces our founding principles and core values by providing significant training on these topics to new store managers.
-We have also undertaken a number of initiatives designed to engage our workforce, including conducting an annual employee survey to solicit feedback from our Crew members, conducting regular focus groups with our store Crew members to identify opportunities for process improvement at our stores, and conducting monthly calls with our store leadership to celebrate accomplishments and highlight sales initiatives.
+Our leadership reinforces our founding principles and core values by providing significant training on these topics to new store managers and assistant store managers.
+We have also undertaken a number of initiatives designed to engage our workforce, including conducting an annual employee survey to solicit feedback from our Crew members, conducting regular focus groups with our store Crew members to identify opportunities for process improvement at our stores, and conducting monthly calls with our store leadership to review priorities and celebrate accomplishments.

 Crew Member Development and Promotion.
 Investing in the development of our Crew members is an important area of focus to ensure the sustainability of our business.
 We prioritize promoting leaders from within our organization and strive to support career development through regular training and leadership development opportunities.
-During fiscal year 2020, we promoted internal candidates to fill approximately 100% of our vacant regional manager positions, 45% of our vacant store manager and assistant store manager positions, and approximately 60% of our vacant department manager positions.
+During fiscal year 2023, we promoted internal candidates to fill approximately 64% of our vacant store manager positions, approximately 71% of our vacant assistant store manager positions, and approximately 67% of our vacant department manager positions.
 We are committed to inclusion and diversity in our approach to hiring and promotion, including among our store management.
-As of September 30, 2020, approximately 46% of our store managers and approximately 51% of our assistant store managers were women.
+As of September 30, 2023, approximately 45% of our store managers and approximately 58% of our assistant store managers were women.

 We believe that setting Crew members up for success begins with a strong foundation.
-Our accelerated store manager training program provides high-potential store Crew members with management training, including leadership skills and financial aspects of management, equipping participants for potential management roles within the Company upon completion.
-We provide all new store managers and assistant store managers with four weeks of in-person operational and managerial training at our facility in Golden, Colorado.
-We also conduct over 20 hours of virtual and in-person training on an annual basis for our store Crew members covering a wide array of topics, including nutrition education, store operations, company culture and values, brand education, safety and compliance.
+Our accelerated store manager training program provides high-potential store department managers with management training, including leadership skills and financial aspects of management, equipping participants for potential management roles within the Company upon completion.
+We provide all new store managers and assistant store managers with five weeks of in-person operational and managerial training at our facility in Golden, Colorado.
+We also conduct over 20 hours of virtual and in-person training on an annual basis for our store Crew members covering a wide array of topics, including company culture and values, store operations, nutrition education, safety and compliance.